 Three-month residency program in New London, Conn., for artists not from the U.S.

 One to two-week program open to all artists in Deer Isle, Maine.
 Deadline in spring.

 Residency program for artists working in printmaking, book arts, and digital media in Berkeley, Calif.
 Deadlines in spring, summer, and fall.

-Two and a half week LGBTQ residency in the Poconos in August to September offering living and working space.
+Two-and-a-half-week LGBTQ residency in the Poconos from August to September offering living and working space.

 One-month residency program in Syracuse, N.Y., focused on technology-based art.
 Applications are due at least four months before the desired residency.